Cheung Po Tsai: Piratical career

 Around 1798, he was abducted at age 15 by the pirate Cheng I (鄭一), who pressed him into piracy.

 His natural talent helped him adapt to his unplanned new career and he rose through the ranks swiftly.
 Cheung Po Tsai was later adopted by Cheng I and Ching I Sao (鄭一嫂); "wife of Cheng I"; married 1801) as their step-son, making him Cheng's legal heir.

 Cheung Po Tsai's piracy mate and lieutenant was Cai Qian (蔡牽) and the two worked together.
-Cai Qian had strong connections to the Western weapon dealers as his wife Lu Shi (呂氏 (吕氏); "Mrs. Lu"), best known by her nickname Cai Qian Ma (蔡牽媽; "wife of Cai Qian"), was fluent in English and was an expert in Western weaponry.
+Cai Qian had strong connections to the Western weapon dealers as his wife Lu Shi (呂氏 (吕氏); "Mrs. Lu"), best known by her nickname Cai Qian Ma (蔡牽媽; "wife of Cai Qian"), was fluent in English and an expert in Western weaponry.

 Rise to command

-After Cheng I died suddenly in Vietnam on 16 November 1807, his widow Ching Shih acted quickly to solidify the partnership with her step-son Cheung Po Tsai.
+After Cheng I died suddenly in Vietnam in 1807, his widow Ching Shih acted quickly to solidify the partnership with her step-son Cheung Po Tsai.
 Their first success came when they were able to secure the loyalty of Cheng's relatives, who were leaders in the fleet.
-They became lovers within weeks.
+They became lovers and shared power.

 As Ching Shih's second-in-command, Cheung Po Tsai was active along the Guangdong coastal area during the Qing dynasty.
 Their followers were said to have reached 50,000+ and his fleet said to have possessed 600 ships.

 The tide began to turn in 1809.
 The authorities managed to discover that Cai Qian was docked in the coastal town of Wuzhen, Zhejiang province.
-The new naval leaders, Wang Delu and Qiu Lianggong, blockaded him into the port and attacked, sinking Cai Qian's ship and killing him.
+The new naval leaders of Fujian and Zhejiang, Wang Delu and Qiu Lianggong, blockaded him into the port and attacked, sinking Cai Qian's ship and killing him.